 The undercarriage takes the worst beating from road salt.
 Brake lines, fuel lines, exhaust components, suspension parts, and the frame or unibody structure are all exposed to salt spray from below.
 Undercarriage rust ranges from surface corrosion on the frame rails to severe structural deterioration.

-Light undercarriage rust treatment — wire brushing, rust converter application, and rubberized undercoating — costs $500 to $1,000.
-Moderate frame rust repair that requires grinding and welding reinforcement plates runs $1,000 to $3,000.
-Severe frame rust that compromises structural integrity can cost $3,000 to $5,000+ to repair, and on some vehicles it reaches the point where the vehicle is not worth fixing.
+Light undercarriage rust treatment — wire brushing, rust converter application, and rubberized undercoating — is the most affordable level.
+Moderate frame rust repair that requires grinding and welding reinforcement plates costs more.
+Severe frame rust that compromises structural integrity is the most expensive, and on some vehicles it reaches the point where the vehicle is not worth fixing.

-Undercarriage rust also damages components that are expensive to replace individually: rusted brake lines ($150 to $300 per line), corroded fuel lines ($200 to $500), rusted exhaust components ($300 to $1,500), and seized suspension bolts that break during routine work and add hours of labor time.
+Undercarriage rust also damages components that add to the total bill individually: rusted brake lines, corroded fuel lines, rusted exhaust components, and seized suspension bolts that break during routine work and add hours of labor time.

 Doors rust most commonly along the bottom edge where water drains (or fails to drain) through the door's internal channels.
 Clogged drain holes trap moisture inside the door, and rust eats through from the inside out.
 You will often see the bottom edge of the door bubbling or flaking before anywhere else on the door.

-Door rust repair costs $400 to $800 for surface and scale rust that can be sanded and repainted.
-Penetrating rust on the lower section of a door runs $600 to $1,200 if a patch panel can be welded in.
-In some cases, replacing the entire door shell with a used or aftermarket door is more cost-effective at $500 to $1,500 including paint matching.
+Door rust repair cost depends on severity.
+Surface and scale rust that can be sanded and repainted is the most affordable.
+Penetrating rust on the lower section of a door is more involved if a patch panel needs to be welded in.
+In some cases, replacing the entire door shell with a used or aftermarket door is more cost-effective than extensive welding.
 Doors are bolted on, making full replacement easier than quarter panels or rockers.

 Trunks and tailgates rust along the lower edges, around the license plate area, and around the weatherstrip seal where moisture collects.
 On trucks, the tailgate is a separate bolt-on panel, making replacement straightforward.
 On sedans, the trunk lid is simpler to work with than structural panels.